-The bottles will be produced to order as we do not want this program to take away from the traditional lifestyle of the community.
+The bottles are be produced to order as we do not want this program to take away from the traditional lifestyle of the community.
 Families source the bamboo from the surrounding jungle and is soaked in a Borax solution to purify the bamboo and eliminate bugs and larvae in the bamboo.
 This is then dried and the bottle is shaped.

 The bottles can be laser branded with company logos before sealing making a personalized product.
 Finished bottles are then sealed with a food-safe epoxy resin and left to cure in a bamboo shelter for 10-14 days.

-Each bottle is expected to retail around USD $15.
+Each bottle retails at USD $15.
 This includes material costs, income for the village craftsman, villagers managing the programme, the village development fund, growth and equipment maintenance.

 The village fund is used for health care school support, the building of public amenities such as roads, water supply and electricity, social welfare scheme, and members of the community can apply for funds for medical procedures and support if sick.

-The programme will be used as an educational tool by international schools interested in Environmental science, business studies, and global issues.
+The programme is used as an educational tool by international schools interested in Environmental science, business studies, and global issues.
 Tiger Trail Travel has 21 years of experience in Laos facilitating school group programmes and is taking bookings for school trips incorporating the Jungle Jar programme.
+Contact them today.